-While all states allow a borrower to redeem the home before a foreclosure sale, only certain states provide time after the sale for homeowners to redeem their property.
+While all states allow borrowers to redeem their home before a foreclosure sale, only certain states provide time after the sale for homeowners to redeem the property.
 This right is called a "statutory" right of redemption because the amount of time allowed to redeem and the right itself arises solely from state statutes.

 How does a statutory right of redemption work?
-Statutory rights of redemption grant borrowers a certain period of time after a foreclosure during which they may reclaim the property by paying the foreclosure sale price or, in some cases, the full amount owed to the bank, plus certain other allowable charges.
+Statutory rights of redemption grant borrowers a certain period of time after a foreclosure during which they may reclaim the property by paying the foreclosure sale price or, in some cases, the full amount owed to the bank, plus certain other allowable charges (see below).

 Benefits to borrowers.
-Statutory redemption laws give the borrowers more time to obtain the funds needed to reclaim the home, and, sometimes, the redemption period gives the borrowers additional time to live in the home during the redemption period.
+Statutory redemption laws give the borrowers more time to obtain the funds needed to reclaim the home.
+Also, sometimes state law gives the foreclosed borrowers the right to live in the home during the redemption period.
 (To learn more, see When Do You Have to Leave Your Home When It's in Foreclosure?)

 A statutory redemption period aims to ensure a fair price at the foreclosure sale.
-The right of redemption attempts to ensure that bidders at the foreclosure sale will bid a fair price because a higher winning bid at the foreclosure sale reduces the likelihood of the former owner’s redeeming the property.
-In reality, though, redemption statutes may chill bidding at the foreclosure sale because the purchaser must wait for the statutory redemption time to expire before they officially own the property, thus reducing the price a purchaser is willing to pay for the property.
+The right of redemption attempts to ensure that bidders at the foreclosure sale will bid a fair price because a higher winning bid at the foreclosure sale reduces the likelihood of the former owners redeeming the property.
+In reality, though, redemption statutes might chill bidding at the foreclosure sale because the purchaser must wait for the statutory redemption time to expire before officially owning the property, thus reducing the price a purchaser is willing to pay for the property.

 The length of the statutory redemption period varies from state to state, and not all states provide one.
 When available, the redemption period generally ranges from thirty days to a year.

-In most states that provide a post-sale redemption period, certain factors may change the length of the redemption period.
+In most states that provide a post-sale redemption period, certain factors often change the length of the redemption period.
 For example: